andrew2020wit/foreign-reader/README.md

 In some rare cases google spoils ids.
 You can check the browser console at importing: there might be warning about some ids.
 Actually it isn't a big problem.

-## Favorite Examples - is similar to Anki functionality.
+## Favorite Examples are similar to Anki functionality.

 It shows only first 1000 favorite examples (sorted by ToDoTime);